 Peripheral neuropathy is the term used to describe damage to the nerves that make up the peripheral nervous system.
 In

-myeloma the nerves that are most commonly affected are those of the hands and feet.
+AL amyloidosis the nerves that are most commonly affected are those of the hands, lower legs and feet.

 Common symptoms include:

 - Pain – this can vary in intensity and is often described as ‘sharp’, ‘burning’, or ‘jabbing’